 Principally, the communities (as the lowest level political units) as well as individuals in the constitution should be allowed to form FOCJ.
 However, depending upon the function to be fulfilled, membership may be restricted to the former.
-It is, for example, easily possible for individuals to form a FOCJ which provides a special type of schooling; for other services, especially for those with stronger public good appeal, e.g., waste water treatment or local police, communities or parts of them are the 'natural' agent.
-It is important to note that it must not be decided at the European level to which of those two classes a function belongs.
-This decision can be left to the local level itself.
-(2) The formation of FOCJ may not be blocked by existing political units.
-As a most important consequence, the higher level political units have to appropriately reduce the taxes of those citizens who become members of a FOCJ or of various FOCJ providing governmental services.
-The competition supervisory board has to force the existing units to declare the cost openly, i.e. the tax prices of the various services they provide.
-These 'tax price lists' can then serve to fairly rebalance the tax rate of the citizens who receive services from newly emerging FOCJ instead of from traditional political units.
-The existing governments' tendency to underrate the cost in order to minimize tax reductions to FOCJ members can be changed simply by demanding that the tax prices for a specific service not only serve to compensate exiting citizens, but also to tax former and newly entering service recipients.
+It is, e.g., well possible that individuals form a FOCUS which provides a special type of schooling; for other services, especially for those with stronger public good appeal, e.g., waste water treatment or local police, communities or parts of them are the "natural" agent.
+It is important to note that the decision as to which of those two classes a function belongs can be left to the local level itself.
+This decision should not be transferred to the European level.

+2. Existing political units may not hinder the formation of FOCJ.
+As a most important consequence, the higher level political units have to appropriately reduce the taxes of those citizens who become members of a FOCUS or of various FOCI providing governmental services.
+The competition supervisory board has to force the existing units to openly declare the cost, i.e. the tax prices of the various services they provide.
+These "tax price lists" can then serve to fairly rebalance the tax rate of the citizens who receive services from newly emerging FOCJ instead of from traditional political units.
+The existing governments' tendency to underrate the cost in order to minimize tax reductions to FOCJ members can be broken simply by demanding that the tax prices for a specific service not only serves to compensate exiting citizens, but also to tax former and newly entering service recipients.
 This rule makes the market for politics contestable.
 The potential existence of FOCJ is enough to compel all levels of government to give an account of the real cost of their services.

-It need not be said that existing political units will use all possible measures to impede the new competitors.
+However, it need not be said that existing political units will use all possible measures to impede the new competitors.
 The competition supervisory board has no easy job.
 Again, the constitutional court seems to be the appropriate institution to undertake this task.
-It has, however, to rely on the competencies of the 'Rechnungshof' to control the calculations of the tax prices.
-This latter institution has the necessary knowledge which has so far been wasted as the 'Rechnungshof' was only allowed to formulate non-binding recommendations.
+It could rely on the competencies of the audit office (the "Rechnungshof") to control the calculations of the tax prices.
+This latter institution has the necessary knowledge which has so far been wasted as audit offices are typically only allowed to formulate non-binding recommendations which are most often ignored by the political decision-makers.